-HEALING LEAKY GUT SYNDROME IN DOGS
+HEALING and PREVENTING LEAKY GUT IN DOGS

 For 15 years, from 2006 to 2021 our family owned and operated a dog food store.
 A constant stream of dogs came through our store with allergies, yeast infections, digestion problems, skin problems, excessive scratching, and other conditions that required constant trips to the veterinarian.

 Our customers repeatedly tried the solutions suggested by their veterinarian with little or no success.
 Relief was temporary at best.